ashiklom/NP_Trait_Analysis/response-letter/editor.md

 We have re-written the discussion to focus more strongly on the ecological basis for the patterns in our results, both in terms of comparing PFT means and pairwise correlations.
 We agree that the ecological relevance of the correlation results may be somewhat higher, and therefore we spend more time on them in our discussion.
-However, our mean estimates and the relative constraint on them from our different models is highly relevant to ecological modelling, so we feel strongly that at least some discussion of these points is valuable as well.
+However, our mean estimates and the relative constraint on them from our different models is highly relevant to ecological modelling, so we feel that at least some discussion of these points is valuable as well.

 # Reviewer 2